jtgray6/capstone-project/README.md

 * Pip3
 * Django

 Clone and fork this repository.
+Run npm install.
 Navigate to the backend-btd/src folder and run 'python3 manage.py runserver' to start the backend.

 ### Contributor's Guide
 Feel free to contribute to this project by forking and cloning the repo.